 Policy ED-1.6 The City shall evaluate the economic impacts of sea level rise and climate change and seek to develop and implement plans and strategies to mitigate impacts and leverage opportunities short term mitigation and long term needs.
 Policy ED-1.7 The City shall work closely with the U.S. Navy to anticipate, plan for and leverage changes in Navy operations and facilities, including opportunities to create and exploit linkages between military, academic, government, institutional and private sector technology interests.
 Policy ED-1.8 The City shall remain actively engaged in regional and statewide initiatives, collaboration programs and other actions necessary to attract and retain key employers.

-Goal ED-2

-To protect and enhance the City's maritime related businesses.
+Goal ED-2 To protect and enhance the City's maritime related businesses.
 Policy ED-2.1 The City shall consider the impacts of plans, programs, investments, regulations and other factors influencing or potentially influencing the viability of its maritime businesses and will take appropriate actions to avoid or mitigate negative impacts.

-Goal ED-3

-To provide efficient and effective government services to encourage economic development.

-- Policy ED-3.1 The City shall work with the State and advocate for City revenue options which provide a better return between the tax contributions provided by tourism in Newport with the tax revenues returned by the State to the City to pay for the services required to support the large tourism base. - Policy ED-3.2 The City shall take maximum advantage of available technologies to reduce or limit the costs of services, provide efficient and effective services to clients and customers, and enhance internal and external communication. - Policy ED-3.3 The City shall seek and deploy strategic, focused public/private partnership initiatives. - Policy ED-3.4 The City shall work in collaboration with state and federal cohorts to investigate and develop new and innovative financing mechanisms to support economic development opportunities. - Policy ED-3.5 The City shall make strategic capital investments that facilitate core economic development objectives. - Policy ED-3.6 The City shall use energy efficiency, conservation and renewables as strategic economic assets.
+Goal ED-3 To provide effi development. cient and effective government services to encourage economic Policy ED-3.1 The City shall work with the State and advocate for City revenue options which provide a better return between the tax contributions provided by tourism in Newport with the tax revenues returned by the State to the City to pay for the services required to support the large tourism base. provide a better return between the tax contributions provided by tourism in Newport with the tax revenues returned by the State to the City to pay for the Policy ED-3.1 provide a better return between the tax contributions provided by tourism in Newport with the tax revenues returned by the State to the City to pay for the services required to support the large tourism base.
+The City shall take maximum advantage of available technologies to reduce or limit the costs of services, provide efficient and effective services to clients and Policy ED-3.1 Policy ED-3.2 provide a better return between the tax contributions provided by tourism in Newport with the tax revenues returned by the State to the City to pay for the services required to support the large tourism base.
+The City shall take maximum advantage of available technologies to reduce or limit the costs of services, provide efficient and effective services to clients and customers, and enhance internal and external communication.
+The City shall seek and deploy strategic, focused public/private partnership Policy ED-3.1 Policy ED-3.2 Policy ED-3.3 provide a better return between the tax contributions provided by tourism in Newport with the tax revenues returned by the State to the City to pay for the services required to support the large tourism base.
+The City shall take maximum advantage of available technologies to reduce or limit the costs of services, provide efficient and effective services to clients and customers, and enhance internal and external communication.
+The City shall seek and deploy strategic, focused public/private partnership initiatives.
+The City shall work in collaboration with state and federal cohorts to investigate and develop new and innovative financing mechanisms to support economic